 And in its pathway there is no death.

 a.
 In the way of righteousness is life: It is a common belief that the way of righteousness is boring or unpleasant.
-This is a deception from the world, the flesh, and the devil.
+This is a deception of the world, the flesh, and the devil.
 The truth is that in the way of righteousness is life.

 b.
-In its pathway there is no death: The life righteousness brings is not only for the present, but also for eternity.
+In its pathway there is no death: The life righteousness brings is not only for the present but also for eternity.
 Those who walk in the way of righteousness will receive and know eternal life, beginning now into eternity.

 i.
 “The practice of justice and godliness, though it expose a man to some dangers and inconveniences in the world, yet it will certainly lead him to life and happiness, whereas the end of all wicked courses is death and destruction.”
 (Poole)

 (c) 2020 The Enduring Word Bible Commentary by David Guzik – firstname.lastname@example.org